The Impact of Offering an Amazon-Like Experience in the Non-Credit Space

 BG/DK/CM/UN: The strategy to retain lifelong learners over the long-term is multi-faceted.
 There has to be a quality product available at your institution, whether that is built upon content, expertise, delivery methodology, high quality facilities and technology or all of those things (as it should be).
 There has to be an awareness of you and your product.

-Through marketing and branding efforts, student should recognize your name, logo and offerings, and associates them with high quality, yet good value.
+Through marketing and branding efforts, students should recognize your name, logo and offerings, and associate them with high quality, yet good value.
 You have to listen to them and solicit their input in order to ensure you are moving them forward along with your programming.
 This is important so you stay in the right lanes for your development of new or extended programming in the areas you are working in or on.

 It is also important that you at least try to meet the students where they are.
 This means you need to have options and be flexible in your scheduling, programming, locations, delivery methods, etc. It also takes a strong, responsive and robust back-end system to assist the institution in supporting these things: